 Aminexil is said to work in a similar way to the proven hair loss treatment minoxidil.
 However, aminexil is often mixed with minoxidil.
 There are very few products containing Aminexil without minoxidil.

 We do not believe either Stemoxyldine or Aminexil comes close to the effectiveness of minoxidil in stimulating hair regrowth.
 Aminexil is dead now.
 Even the creator of this compound has dropped it, so should you.
 If it works, it most likely due to the presence of minoxidil in the same product.
-If you are allergic to minoxidil itself, you can give Stemoxyldine a try.
+If you are allergic to minoxidil itself, you can give Stemoxydine a try.
 Please be advised that majority of people who are allergic to minoxidil products are actually allergic to the solvent Propylene glycol not minoxidil itself.
-Thus it is worth considering propylene glycol free minoxidil products to avoid allergic reaction from regular minoxidil products.
+Thus it is worth considering propylene glycol free minoxidil products to avoid allergic reaction from regular minoxidil products or topical spironolactone that is free of minoxidil.

 minoxidil products review